lodeguns/MORA/README.md

-## The content of interesting motifs and their emerging properties in multi omic metabolic networks
+## The content of interesting motifs and their emerging properties in multi-omic metabolic networks

 This repository contains the manuscript mentioned in the title, and associated code and data sets.
 Should you need help running our code, please contact us.